Military divorce lawyers

 What is a military divorce?

 Sadly, long separations and other difficulties can lead to the irretrievable breakdown of relationships; and when that day comes, you will need expert advice to help negotiate the challenges of a military divorce.

 As you might expect, the law regarding the end of the marriage itself is the same as for any civilian couple, in that the only grounds for a divorce is the irretrievable breakdown of your relationship for one of these five reasons:

 • Adultery: Where you must have proof that your spouse has had a sexual relationship with a member of the opposite sex

-• Unreasonable behaviour: Where your spouse's behavior is so bad that no reasonable person could live with it
+• Unreasonable behaviour: Where your spouse's behaviour is so bad that no reasonable person could live with it

 • Desertion: Where your spouse has been absent for more than two years in the last two and a half years without good reason or your consent